Can massage therapy for cerebral palsy help reduce muscle tightness?

 Spastic cerebral palsy is the most prevalent type of cerebral palsy, making up nearly 80% of all CP cases.

-This type of cerebral palsy is characterized by continuous muscle contractions, which results in stiff, difficult to control movements.
+This type of cerebral palsy is characterized by continuous and involuntary muscle contractions, which result in stiff, difficult to control movements.

-Massage therapy can help loosen spastic muscles by manually expanding muscle fibers.
+Massage therapy can help loosen spastic muscles by manually lengthening shortened muscle fibers.

 This will improve range of motion, movement control, and flexibility.